Wednesday, 25 October 2017

 073. Choudhary Rahmat Ali - The Man Who Named Pakistan

-A lot is written about the views, motives, and personalities of the persons, involved in the independence movement and the creation of Pakistan.
-We continuously discuss every aspect of these persons, from Quaid-i-Azam Muhammad Ali Jinnah to Liaquat Ali Khan, Khwaja Nazimuddin, Nawab Salimullah Khan and Allama Iqbal.
-Even some other leaders like Sir Syed Ahmad Khan and Maulana Muhammad Ali Jauhar appear more prominently in these discussions and writings.
-But the man, who gave this country its name Choudhry Rahmat Ali, seldom appears in our history.
-Frankly speaking, I know a lot more about Mahatma Gandhi or Pundit Jawaharlal Nehru than Choudhry Rahmat Ali.
-All that I know are some sketchy information about this person, who invented a word that is today the identity of more than 200 million people.
-In my view, if Quaia-i-Azam is the father of this nation, then we can call Rahmat Ali godfather of Pakistan.
-(I know it sounds a little bit amusing)
+A lot is written about the views, motives, and personalities of the people involved in the independence movement and the creation of Pakistan.
+We continuously discuss every aspect of these figures—from Quaid-i-Azam Muhammad Ali Jinnah to Liaquat Ali Khan, Khwaja Nazimuddin, Nawab Salimullah Khan, and Allama Iqbal.
+Even some earlier leaders like Sir Syed Ahmad Khan and Maulana Muhammad Ali Jauhar appear more prominently in these discussions and writings.

 After graduating from Islamia Madrassa Lahore in 1918, he taught at Aitchison College Lahore before joining Punjab University to study law.
 In 1930 he moved to England to join Emmanuel College, Cambridge in 1931.
 In 1933, he published a pamphlet, Now or Never, coining the word Pakistan for the first time.
 In 1946, he founded Pakistan National Movement in England.
 Subsequently, he obtained a BA degree in 1933 and MA in 1940 from the University of Cambridge.
 In 1943, he was called to the Bar, from Middle Temple, London.
 Until 1947, he continued publishing various booklets about his vision for South Asia.
 The final Partition of India disillusioned him due to the mass killings and mass migrations it ended up producing.
 He was also dissatisfied with the distribution of areas among the two countries and considered it a major reason for the disturbances.